keptn/lifecycle-toolkit/docs/content/en/contribute/docs/contrib-guidelines-docs/_index.md

 ## Guidelines for contributing

 * Keep your language clean and crisp.
-  We do not have a *Style Guide* for Keptn but the [Google developer documentation style guide](https://developers.google.com/style) is a good general reference.
+  We do not have an official *Style Guide* for Keptn but the [Google developer documentation style guide](https://developers.google.com/style) is a good general reference.